Performance Categories

 Age Divisions

-Virtual Competition: A participant’s age is determined by the age he/she is on the closing date of the competition.
+Virtual Competition: A participant’s age is determined by their age on the competition’s published closing date.

-Live Competition: A participant’s age is determined by the age he/she was on January 1st, the year of the competition, which may differ from the actual age on the day of the competition.
+Live Competition: A participant’s age is determined by their age as of January 1st of the competition year, which may differ from their age on the day of the event.

 An Ensemble age division is determined by the average age of all active participants in the ensemble.
 An ensemble participant is considered to be active when dancing in at least 75% of the performance.
 “Human Props” will not be calculated towards the average age.